John Gray (American author): Interviews and appearances

-Gray has made numerous media appearances including Oprah, The Phil Donahue Show, and Larry King Live.
-Gray has been profiled in Newsweek, People and Forbes magazine.
+Gray has made appeared on multiple talk shows, including Oprah, The Phil Donahue Show, and Larry King Live.

 In a June 2014 interview with Agence France-Presse, Gray was quoted as saying with regard to feminism, "The reason why there's so much divorce is that feminism promotes independence in women.
 I'm very happy for women to find greater independence, but when you go too far in that direction, then who's at home?"
 He also stated that "feminism in America holds back sales of [his] books", while other parts of the world - he cited Australia and Latin America notably - are more in tune with his basic message.
 With regard to online pornography Gray stated, "With free internet porn, there's a massive addiction happening," adding that there are "just millions and millions of people... experiencing their sexual satisfactions through total fantasy.
 The effect that porn has on the brain is like taking heroin."
 With regard to the rise of infidelity sites like Ashley Madison and Arrangement Finders he states, "When you have impersonal sex....
 'It's OK, here are these cheating wives, men, they want to have sex with you'...
 So you go have sex with someone that you don't know and someone you don't love... impersonal sex does promote addiction to sex," he adds, "it's along the same line of pornography."

 Criticism

-In 2002, author Julia T. Wood published a critical response to Gray's portrayals of men and women in his book Men Are from Mars, Women Are from Venus.
-In 2007 Deborah Cameron published a book-length critique of Gray and other self-help ventures premised on gender difference stereotypes in The Myth of Mars and Venus: Do Men and Women Really Speak Different Languages?
+In 2002, author Julia T. Wood published a critical response to Gray's portrayals of men and women in Men Are from Mars, Women Are from Venus.
+In 2007 Deborah Cameron published a book-length critique of Gray, and other self-help ventures premised on gender difference stereotypes, in The Myth of Mars and Venus: Do Men and Women Really Speak Different Languages?

 Gray was accused of borrowing from the work of author Deborah Tannen and he acknowledges some similarities but says, "I was teaching those ideas before I'd heard of her" and that he did not read her book.
 Other critics have accused Gray of limiting human psychology to stereotypes.

 Personal life

-Gray married self-help author Barbara De Angelis and they divorced in 1984, after which he re-evaluated his ideas about relationships.
+Gray married self-help author Barbara De Angelis.
+They divorced in 1984.
 Gray married his second wife, Bonnie, in 1986; she died of cancer in 2018.
+Gray married his third wife, Wang Lin, also known as Viki Gray, on May 4, 2020 in Marin County, California.
+She was his personal guide during his speaking tours in China.

 Gray has a daughter and two stepdaughters.
 His youngest daughter Lauren markets the Mars Venus brand through her own videos on self-help relationship advice.